hphelion/documentation/cloudos/services.md

 </script>

-# HP Cloud OS Value-Add Services
+# HP Helion Cloud OS Value-Add Services

 OpenStack provides important services for cloud Computing, including Nova, Keystone, Glance, and Cinder.
 Complementing the OpenStack services are a number of value-add services from HP: